hydephp/develop/getting-started.md

 For example:
 `_posts/hello-world.md` will become `_site/posts/hello-world.html`

-After creating your post run `php hyde build` to build your site!
+After creating your post, run `php hyde build` to build your site!
 You should also look at the section dedicated to building the site if you have not already.

 #### About Front Matter
 These posts use a YAML syntax called "Front Matter" which you may be familiar with from frameworks like Jekyll.